Young-ook/terraform-aws-eks/examples/fis/README.md

 AWS FIS allows you to test resilience of EKS cluster node groups.
 See what happens if you shut down some ec2 nodes for kubernetes pods or services within a certain percentage.
 This test verifies that the EKS managed node group launches new instances to meet the defined desired capacity and ensures that the application containers continues to run well.
 Also, this test will help you understand what happens to your application when you upgrade your cluster.
 At this time, in order to satisfy both resiliency and ease of cluster upgrade, the container should be designed so that it can be moved easily.
 This makes it easy to move containers running on the failed node to another node to continue working.
 This is an important part of a cloud-native architecture.

 #### Update kubeconfig
 Update and download kubernetes config file to local.
 You can see the bash command like below after terraform apply is complete.
-Copy this and run it to save the kubernetes configuration file to your local workspace.
+The output looks like below.
+Copy and run it to save the kubernetes configuration file to your local workspace.
 And export it as an environment variable to apply to the terminal.
 ```
 bash -e .terraform/modules/eks/script/update-kubeconfig.sh -r ap-northeast-2 -n eks-fis -k kubeconfig
 export KUBECONFIG=kubeconfig